dimagi/commcare-hq/DEV_SETUP.md

     $ mkdir sharedfiles

 ### Set up Docker services

 Once you have completed the above steps, you can use Docker to build and run all of the service containers.
-The steps for setting up Docker can be found in the [docker folder](docker/README.md).
+There are detailed instructions for setting up Docker in the [docker folder](docker/README.md).
+But the following should cover the needs of most developers:

+    $ sudo apt install docker.io
+    $ pip install docker-compose
+    $ sudo adduser $USER docker

+Log in as yourself again, to activate membership of the "docker" group:

+    $ su - $USER

+Ensure the Docker service is running:

+    $ sudo service docker status

+Bring up the Docker containers for the services you probably need:

+    $ scripts/docker up postgres couch redis elasticsearch zookeeper kafka minio

+or, to detach and run in the background, use the `-d` option:

+    $ scripts/docker up -d postgres couch redis elasticsearch zookeeper kafka minio

 ### (Optional) Copying data from an existing HQ install